Differentiating EDRs from the Background Magnetopause Current Sheet: A Statistical Study: Observations

-Along with these 26 EDR events, we also investigated 225 dayside magnetopause current sheet crossings taken from \citeA{Paschmann2018} and \citeA{Haaland2020}’s database of MMS magnetopause crossings.
-These 225 events were previously used in the \citeA{Beedle2022} study and include complete, monotomic magnetopause crossings and, to our knowledge, do not include any previously identified EDR events.
-Thus, these 225 events represent our non-EDR magnetopause crossing sample group that we then compared with the EDR samples.
-As previously mentioned, these non-EDR crossings could either be a crossing of the reconnection exhausts downstream of the diffusion regions, or a crossing of the non-reconnection magnetopause. \citeA{Beedle2022} provides a detailed explanation of the selection criteria for these 225 events.
+Along with these 26 EDR events, we also investigated 225 dayside magnetopause current sheet crossings taken from \citeA{Paschmann2018} and \citeA{Haaland2020}’s database of MMS magnetopause crossings. {These 225 events were previously used in the \citeA{Beedle2022} study and include complete, monotomic magnetopause crossings.
+In \citeA{Beedle2022}, a small number of events with unusually high (above $2,000 nA/m^2$) current density were manually removed in order to reduce the possibility of including a reconnection event as the MMS database itself includes all manner of magnetopause crossing and may include a small subset of previously unrecognized, and unpublished EDR crossings.
+Note that none of our 26 EDR events are included in the 225 events from the database.} These 225 events then represent our {regular} magnetopause crossing sample group that we compared with the EDR samples.
+As previously mentioned, these {regular} crossings could either be a crossing of the reconnection exhausts downstream of the diffusion regions, or a crossing of the non-reconnection magnetopause{, providing a baseline for the magnetopause current sheet under a range of solar wind driving conditions.} \citeA{Beedle2022} provides a detailed explanation of the selection criteria for these 225 events.
 The locations of the 225 magnetopause crossing events are denoted in red in Figure \ref{fig:Event_locations}.
-An example of a non-EDR event versus an EDR event is provided in Figure \ref{fig:Event_Figure}.
+An example of a {regular} magnetopause crossing versus an EDR crossing is provided in Figure \ref{fig:Event_Figure}.